-When arriving in the Old Town you remain impressed by the charm of this ancient place.
-With no doubt, you can spend the whole day visiting museums, churches, small shops, walking through the labyrinth of cobbled streets, enjoying the sea view from some small traditional restaurant and taste Bulgarian wine… In case you do not have so much time, find here the most detailed list of attractions and sights in the Old Town Nessebar.
+When arriving in the Old Town, you remain impressed by the charm of this ancient place.
+With no doubt, you can spend the whole day visiting museums, churches, and small shops, walking through the labyrinth of cobbled streets, enjoying the sea view from some small traditional restaurants and tasting Bulgarian wine… In case you do not have so much time, find here the most detailed list of attractions and sights in the Old Town Nessebar.

 Attractions in Nessebar:

 - The Mill – this is the first thing, that catches your eyes when entering the Old Town.
 The mill is emblematic of the town of Nessebar and is a kind of symbol of the city.
 Its location is on the main road, which connects the New Town with the Old Town and is the most popular place for photos.

 - The monument “St. Nicholas” – you will see it at the entrance of the Old Town.
 There is no chance to miss it.

 - Western fortress wall – hint that you are arriving at a very ancient place… Ever since it was founded, the town has always been surrounded by fortification walls.
 The oldest walls date from the 5th century BC. and were built only of stone blocks by the ancient Greeks.
 Later, the Romans conquered Mesembria and built the fortress.

 - Early Byzantine baths – they were built in the 6th century when the Byzantine Emperor Justinian I the Great was on the throne (527-565).
 About 2/3 of their area has been researched.